esyede/rakit/packages/docs/data/auth/usage.md

 ## Protecting Routes

 It is very common to restrict access to certain routes only to logged-in users.
-In Rakit, this is done using the `'auth'` filter.
-If the user is successfully logged in, the request will be processed normally; however, if the user is not logged in, they will be redirected to the [named route](/docs/routing#named-routes) called `'login'`.
+In Rakit, this is done using the `'auth'` middleware.
+If the user is successfully logged in, the request will be processed normally; however, if the user is not logged in, the default implementation returns a `401` response.

 **Protecting a single route:**